Apple and cranberry crumble

 Step 1 of 6:

-Preheat oven to 180 °C fan/convection or 200 °C conventional.
-Peel, quarter, core, and dice the apples into approx. 1 cm cubes.
+Preheat the oven to 180 °C fan or 200 °C top/bottom heat.
+Peel the apples, quarter them, remove the cores, and cut them into cubes about 1 cm in size.
 Roughly chop the cranberries.

 Step 2 of 6:

-Heat 1 tbsp oil in a pan and sauté the diced apples and cranberries with the honey over low to medium heat for 5 minutes.
+Heat 1 tbsp. oil in a Frying Pan and fry the apple cubes and cranberries together with honey over low to medium heat for 5 minutes.

 Step 3 of 6:

-Meanwhile, in a bowl, combine the brown sugar, oats, chia seeds, and 25 g flour.
+Meanwhile, in a bowl, combine cane sugar, rolled oats, chia seeds, and 25 g flour.
 Then add the butter and mix thoroughly with a fork.

 Step 4 of 6:

-Set aside 2 tbsp of the sautéed fruit for decoration.
-Place the remaining fruit in 2 baking dishes and sprinkle the oat crumble over the top.
-Bake in the preheated oven on the middle rack for approx. 15 minutes until golden brown.
+Set aside 2 tbsp. of the fried fruit pieces for decoration, divide the remaining fruit between 2 small baking dishes, and sprinkle the oat crumble topping over them.
+Bake in the preheated oven on the middle shelf for about 15 minutes until golden brown.

 Step 5 of 6:

-Remove the crumble from the oven at the end of the baking time and let cool for 5 to 10 minutes.
+At the end of the baking time, remove the crumble from the oven and leave to cool for 5 to 10 minutes.

 Step 6 of 6: